Not all skin tightening technologies were created equal.

 And both RF (radiofrequency) and Microcurrent technologies claim to lift your skin and reduce your wrinkles, so the big question is – which one does it better and can you combine both modalities to get enhanced results?

-Any Dermatologist will tell you that the aging process is affected by different factors in the skin – starting with the epidermis that is heavily affected by UV damage and smoking, the dermal layer where the collagen and elastin is produced and the muscle layer that becomes more lax as we age.
+Any Dermatologist will tell you that the aging process is affected by different factors in the skin – starting with the epidermis that is heavily affected by UV damage and smoking, the dermal layer where the collagen and elastin are produced, and the muscle layer which can become lax as the years go by.